codegram/full-stack-fest-sponsor-handbook/becoming-a-sponsor/about.md

 ## What's Full Stack Fest

 Full Stack Fest is a 3-day, language-agnostic conference for curious developers that want to gaze into the future.
-Developed to be the ultimate conference retreat for teams looking for inspiration.
+It's designed to be the ultimate conference retreat for teams looking for inspiration.

-We're putting the languages aside to put a strong focus on the technologies behind them and the problems they're trying to solve.
+We're putting the languages aside to shine a spotlight on the technologies behind them and the problems we are all trying to solve.
 At its core, the conference retains its soul: a single-track, curated, deeply technical event featuring the best speakers and industry leaders worldwide.

 ## Audience